byronbytes/Tasks/README.md

   - View detailed information about services that run on start.
 (Name, Service, Stopped or Running)
   - Open the startup folder with one click.

-- Task Manager
+- Task Manager:
   - Advanced task manager with more details.
 (Name, PID, CPU Usage, Directory)
   - Create new tasks easily with a familiar interface.
   - Quickly end tasks with one button.
   - Refresh Task Manager with one button.

-- Settings
+- Settings:
   - Ability to change the theme of Tasks (Dark / Light Mode)
   - View and delete Cleanup Summaries that Tasks created.
   - Change general settings about Tasks.